Maryland governor vetoes 3 police reform bills

 ANNAPOLIS, Md.
 (AP) — Maryland Gov. Larry Hogan announced Friday that he has vetoed three police reform measures approved by the Democrat-controlled General Assembly, all measures passed with enough votes to override the vetoes.

 The Republican governor vetoed legislation that includes the repeal of job protections in the police disciplinary process that have become common in other parts of the country.
+The House of Delegates voted 95-42 to override the veto of that measure Friday night, with votes to override the other vetoes expected Saturday.

-The vetoed measures include a statewide use-of-force policy and mandated use of body cameras statewide by July 2025.
+The package approved this week includes a statewide use-of-force policy and mandated use of body cameras statewide by July 2025.

 The legislation also includes limits on no-knock warrants.
-Under the bill, police could only use no-knock warrants between 8 a.m. and 7 p.m., except in an emergency.
+Police could only use no-knock warrants between 8 a.m. and 7 p.m., except in an emergency.

 One of the measures also includes an expansion of public access to records in police disciplinary cases.